chanda1234/BlackJack/README.md

 # blackjack
-Interactive Python blackjack game with unit tests.
+Interactive Python blackjack game

+Runs with python 2

+Will need python modules unittest and mock to run the tests.